software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # About the course

-- So far during the studies we have mostly worked on fairly small applications _by ourselfs_
+- So far during the studies we have mostly worked on fairly small applications by ourselfs
-- Different kind of problems arise while we work on more complicated applications _in a software development team_
+- Different kind of problems arise while we work on more complicated applications in a software development team
-- These problems aren't _only technical_, the _management_ of the software development process can be quite tricky
+- These problems aren't only technical, the management of the software development process can be quite tricky
-- During this course, we will learn how to _manage the software development process_ and how to _work as a member of a software development team_
+- During this course, we will learn how to manage the software development process and how to work as a member of a software development team
-- We will learn these skills in practice by developing a _software development project_ in a software development team consisting of 4-5 students
+- We will learn these skills in practice by developing a software development project in a software development team consisting of 4-5 students

 ---

 # About the course

-- Each team will be developing a project described on the course page
+- Each team will be developing a quiz management application described in more in detail on the course page
-- The project is a web application implemented with _Java_ programming language using the _Spring Boot framework_
-- _JavaScript_ and _React_ are used as a frontend technologies
-- The final application will be a _full stack_ application in which a frontend communicates with a backend
+- The final application will be a full stack web application application in which a frontend communicates with a backend
+- The implementation technologies of the application are Spring Boot and React
-- The development of the project is split into _three_ two-week iterations called _Sprints_
+- The development of the project is split into three two-week iterations called Sprints
 - Each Sprint has high-level requirements, but teams should make most of the technical decisions themselves
 - The project starts on week three